opentok/opentok-video-call-center/README.md

 - Agent can resume a call.
 - Agent can end the call they are connected to.
 This will make the caller exit as well.
 - Agent can switch between callers that agent has been assigned.
 If agent switches to another caller, then the current caller is put on hold.

+### Server

+Backend logic for this demo is present in [**server.js**](server.js).
+These are what the server does:

+- Call OpenTok REST API using the [OpenTok Node SDK](https://tokbox.com/developer/sdks/node/).
+- Create functions to generate OpenTok sessions and tokens.
+- Define `Caller` constructor used to represent a caller and provide methods to perform actions on each caller.
+- Define `Agent` constructor used to represent an agent and provide methods to perform actions on each agent.
+- Manage pending callers queue - A list of callers who are yet to be assigned to any agent.
+- Perform assignment of callers to available agents.
+- Send [signals through the OpenTok REST API](https://tokbox.com/developer/guides/signaling/rest/) to coordinate interactions between agent and caller.
+- Handle OpenTok session monitoring callbacks for connection created and connection destroyed events.
+This is used to keep track of when callers are ready to join agents and when they have left.
+- Provides HTTP interfaces for frontend to communicate, with endpoints for agents and callers.